 No two websites should be the same.
 After all, it’s hard enough to stand out as it is.
 Luckily, Wix and Squarespace once again take slightly different approaches when it comes to construction.
 Both offer drag-and-drop functionality, just with slight changes that improve your control.
 Here’s what makes each platform unique:

 Wix is all about what you want and how you want it.
 You can choose from hundreds of templates.
 Each one offers as much freedom to drag and drop as you could ask for.
 For better or worse, you can truly put your elements anywhere you want to on the page.
-It’s great for building your own unique page, but it can be tough to make sure that your content optimizes perfectly for mobile as well as desktop.
+It’s great for building your own unique page, but it can be tough to make sure that your content optimizes perfectly for mobile and desktop.

 On the bright side, you don’t need any coding knowledge to use Wix.
 Even if you have some coding chops, they won’t do you any good.
-Wix is completely dedicated to its structure, which is helpful for beginners by design.
+Wix is wholly dedicated to its structure, which is helpful for beginners by design.

 If you happen to have some HTML or CSS coding experience, you’ll probably want to turn to Squarespace.
 Coding may not be the focus, but you’ll at least have the chance to put some of your skills to use as you fine-tune your site.

-Once you’re ready to start making sales, you’ll need a fairly robust e-commerce platform.
-Wix may not be the first name that springs to mind, but it’s actually impressively capable.
+Once you’re ready to start making sales, you’ll need a reasonably robust e-commerce platform.
+Wix may not be the first name that springs to mind, but it’s impressively capable.
 Squarespace may be the more powerful platform in general, but your choice comes down to your needs.
 In fact, if you’re purely aimed at making sales, you may be best served with a Shopify site.
 Here’s what to look for from each platform in the battle of Wix vs Squarespace:

 If you spend a bit more money on the $27 per month plan, Wix also allows you to sell subscriptions.
-You’re limited to USPS for shipping though, so consider your needs carefully.
+You’re limited to USPS for shipping, though, so consider your needs carefully.
 The platform is mainly built to sell goods rather than services.
 However, you’re able to sign up for the Wix Bookings app for added functionality.